rm511130/Physna_Training/README.md

    <kbd>![9_matches](./images/9_matches_v2.gif)</kbd>

 5. Look for the _**Single_STL_PZ2.STL**_ file on your screen and click on its thumbnail to open its model viewer page.
-Try to _**explode**_ or to select sub-sections of the model.
+Try to _**explode**_ or to select sub-sections of the model, as shown in the animation below.
 Question #3: why are you not able to select any of the 6 puzzle pieces seen in the previous step?

 <details>
   <summary>Answer #3</summary>